KrishNatrium/KrishNatrium/README.md

 ### 2. **WhatSummariser**

-A Python-based utility that reads **WhatsApp group chat exports** and summarizes the conversation into a specified word count using **OpenAI summarization models**.
+A Python-based utility that reads **WhatsApp group chat exports** and summarizes the conversation into a specified word count using any LLM APIs.
 Key features:

 * Customizable word limit
 * Clean formatting for summary